FakeMichau/Proton-LFX2/README.md

 LatencyFlex 2
 ------------

 Main reason why this fork was created.
-Add you need to do is add
+All you need to do is to add

 `LFX2=1`